 Mention that your clients provide 24×7 customer support if they do.
-As a high customer retention rate can invite more customers to your clients, you must let their readers know this rate.
+As a high customer retention rate can invite more customers to your clients, let their readers know about this rate.

 Everyone is short on time these days; so are you.
 When you start writing, you tend to finish the article as quickly as possible.
-However, you ought to take breaks while writing and try not to finish the content in a hurry.
+However, you ought to take breaks and try not to finish the content in a hurry.

-If possible, take as many breaks as you can – ranging from few minutes to hours or even a day.
+If possible, take as many breaks as you can – ranging from a few minutes to hours or even a day.
 When you come back, you will have a fresh perspective or new thoughts to incorporate into your content.

 Leave it to your best time when new ideas come.
 Frankly speaking, I get new ideas when I’m in my bed, trying to sleep.

-No matter how many points or tips you ended up writing in the first place, you always have more to add to your write-ups.
+No matter how many points or tips you ended up writing in the first place, you will always have more to add to your write-ups.

-You should note down the points you have to add to your article(s), create content for those points, and then update the existing live article.
+Note down the points you have to add to your article(s), create content for those points, and then update the existing live article.